 Beer House & Mosaic was our first stop once we arrived at Ocean Springs.
 It was the perfect place to start, as it’s a tapas-style restaurant and we wanted a little nibble before checking into The Roost.
 Mosaic has plenty of internationally inspired options to choose from.

 We had the pulled pork quesadilla, and just WOW.
-12/10 would recommend.
+12/10 would recommend it.
 It’s topped with a chipotle aioli that just really took it over the top.

 You can enjoy patio seating and live music on a nice day, but the bar looked so beautiful we pulled up a seat there.
 They have quite a selection of beer (45 on tap), wine, and craft cocktails.
 There were so many delicious drinks so it was hard to choose, but we ended up going with the white sangria and strawberry mojito— both were delicious, but if you’re just going to do one, get the mojito!